theleadingzero/embelashed/_embelashedorg/code/examples-index.rst

 =======================
 These patches are to be run on a computer to introduce some basic functionality of Pd.

+`1_Playing an Audio File in PD <https://github.com/theleadingzero/pure-data-bela-tutorials/tree/master/examples/01_Playing%20an%20Audio%20File%20in%20PD>`_

+*Summary:* Plays a wav file.
+The volume and playback speed (pitch) can be controlled.

+*Inputs:* None, controlled using the mouse.

-`1_Playing an Audio File in PD <https://github.com/theleadingzero/pure-data-bela-tutorials/tree/master/examples/01_Playing%20an%20Audio%20File%20in%20PD>`_ - Try changing the wav file being played to another file within the ``samples`` folder that you downloaded.
+*Challenge:* Change the wav file being played to another file within the ``samples`` folder that you downloaded.

-`2_Playing an Audio File when Above a Threshold <https://github.com/theleadingzero/pure-data-bela-tutorials/tree/master/examples/02_Playing%20an%20Audio%20File%20when%20Above%20a%20Threshold>`_ - Move the slider above a threshold to trigger audio playback.
-Try to adjust threshold to a higher or lower value.
+`2_Playing an Audio File when Above a Threshold <https://github.com/theleadingzero/pure-data-bela-tutorials/tree/master/examples/02_Playing%20an%20Audio%20File%20when%20Above%20a%20Threshold>`_

+*Summary:* Plays a wav file when the slider is above the threshold set in the message.
+Move the slider above a threshold to trigger audio playback.

+*Inputs:* None, controlled using the mouse.

+*Challenge:*  Adjust threshold to a higher or lower value.

 `3_Add and control an Audio Effect <https://github.com/theleadingzero/pure-data-bela-tutorials/tree/master/examples/03_Add%20and%20Control%20an%20Audio%20Effect>`_ - Add an audio effect to the wav file as it is playing back.
 Try changing out the effects for one of the ones unconnected at the bottom of the patch.